Isioman/Natural-Language-Processing-Project-Toxic-Spans-Detection/README.md

  - Step 13: Click on the "Sign In" button.
  - Step 14: Copy the verification code by clicking on the highlighted icon.

- - Step 16: Similary, when the files are being downloaded, we need to provide a verification code.
+ - Step 15: Similary, when the files are being downloaded, we need to provide a verification code.
  <img src="https://github.com/Isioman/Natural-Language-Processing-Project-Toxic-Spans-Detection/blob/main/Images/Mount Google Drive - 1.jpg" width="600">

- - Step 15: Paste the copied verification code in the Colab Cell and press Enter.
- - Step 17: Click on the hyperlink that is shown.
+ - Step 16: Click on the hyperlink that is shown.
- - Step 18: Click on "Sign In" button.
+ - Step 17: Click on "Sign In" button.
- - Step 19: Copy the verification code by clicking on the highlighted icon.
+ - Step 18: Copy the verification code by clicking on the highlighted icon.
- - Step 20: Paste the copied verification code in the Colab Cell and press Enter.
+ - Step 19: Paste the copied verification code in the Colab Cell and press Enter.

  #### Side Notes:
  1. A common error that can occur is excedding the allocation of GPU.
 To solve this: